 None.
 So when it started happening, I was pretty scared because I had no experience to base [this high] on.
 We didn't know then what it had been spiked with.
 But because it was such an unexpected thing to have happened, I didn't have time at the moment to fully take in how dangerous something like this could have been.

 How did the hospital deal with all of you?

 Well we were there all night.
 Eventually we all got put in these cubicles with the curtains around us, but no one wanted to stay in their cubicles.
 Everyone was out in the aisles and jumping into other people's cubicles.
 People had a lot of energy.
 Some were in wheelchairs, flying down the hallways.
 I mean, everyone was high!
 So they gave us this drink that had charcoal in it, to remove the toxins.
 By sunup, we had started to come down.
 People were playing hacky sack.
 Everyone just wanted to get home.

 Well, we had to go home and get right to sleep and then back to work that night to finish the shooting that had been interrupted.
 It was very strange.
 In terms of what had happened, there were some investigations.
 Nothing was ever officially determined, as far as I know.
 Among the crew there were rumours that it had been a disgruntled chef that had been let go, but nothing ever came of that.

 It seems like, since it happened at the end of the shoot, there wasn't much time for paranoia to brew among the crew.

 Yeah, that's true.
 I never thought about that.
 I probably would have started bringing my own lunch.
 Because it was, while funny, pretty traumatic.
 So, you're right, it would have led to a very mistrustful situation.

 Did this whole thing affect your attitude towards drug-taking, illegal or otherwise?

 No, not really.
-Although it made me realize how fragile, and how delicate, these things can be.
+Although, it made me realise how fragile, how delicate, these things can be.
 Had I gone back for that second bowl, I might have had an entirely different kind of experience.